edm00se/blog/_posts/2015-08-04-my-mwlug-2015-session.md

 * I'm a developer
 * I only pretend to know admin-y things (to serve my development purposes)
 * I'll try not to bore you with installs and CLI commands that you can read from standard documentation
-* we will still respect each other as developers after my session is done :stuck_out_tongue_winking_eye:
+* we can still respect each other as developers after my session is done :stuck_out_tongue_winking_eye: (it's about better applications)

 ### When
 My session, AD113: Speed Up Your Applications With Nginx and PageSpeed, will be from 3-4pm on Friday, 21-August-2015 in the Congress room.
 With any luck, that's [congress, as in a '... formal meeting...'](//en.wikipedia.org/wiki/Congress) of highly intelligent developers, not to be confused with [congress](//www.urbandictionary.com/define.php?term=Congress&defid=4452659).

-Here's my abstract...

 ### Abstract
 One of the more popular web server technologies in recent history is Nginx, an open source reverse proxy and web server.
 Built to be lightning fast, Nginx when combined with Google's PageSpeed module can allow for even faster configuration and every user knows that faster applications are better.
 Covering the key topics of: